OhadLandau/OptiRanker/README.md

 ---

 ## **Applications**
-- **Simulated Trial Optimization**: Reduce experimental costs for in vivo validation of drug prioritization algorithms.
+- **Simulated Trial Optimization**: Reduce experimental costs for clinical trials of drug prioritization algorithms.
 - **Empirical Evaluation**: Analyze accuracy decay in noisy predictors.
 - **Real-World Validation**: Use your own data to compare with algorithm predictions.
-Leverage CCLE datasets for IC50 predictions and evaluate rankings independently or against WINTHER, SIMS, and DDPP using files in the In-Silico Sample Trial folder
+Leverage CCLE datasets for IC50 predictions and evaluate tested rankings against WINTHER, SIMS, and DDPP using files in the In-Silico Sample Trial folder

 ---